AdaCore/why3/doc/whyml.rst

 ==================

 This chapter describes the WhyML specification and programming language.
-A WhyML source file has suffix ``.mlw``.
+A WhyML source file has suffix :file:`.mlw`.
 It contains a list of modules.
 Each module contains a list of declarations.
 These includes

 -  Logical declarations: